shengqingxia/shengqingxia.github.io/_pages/project.md

         <source src="../images/vpplus.mp4" type="video/mp4">
         Your browser does not support the video tag.
     </video>
-    <p style="margin-top: 40px;">VPPlus enlarges the configuration space that can be optimized during on-device processing to achieve greater compression for general object detection tasks.
-It generates proper feedback automatically to guide the joint tuning over more than 8 parameters (e.g. brightness, saturation, etc.).</p>
+    <p style="margin-top: 40px;">VPPlus aims to compress video content live streamed from the device to the edge without scarifying accuracy and timeliness of its video analytics.
+It enlarges the configuration space that can be optimized during on-device processing to achieve greater compression and generates proper feedback automatically to guide the joint tuning over more than 8 parameters (e.g. brightness, saturation, etc.).</p>
 </div>